ninjasphere/app-uber/README.md

-## Weather Pane
+## Uber Pane
-Ninja Sphere - Application that adds a weather pane to the LED Matrix
+Ninja Sphere - Application that adds an Uber pane to the LED Matrix

-*Under Construction*
-This will be used as the first example of an application that uses the LED + Gesture interface

 To use you'll need a config.json with the app secrets.